gevo222/SQL-DBMS/README.md

 # SoftwareDBMS
-An SQL file and schema that creats a database for a software development company.
+An SQL file and schema that creates a database for a software development company.
 Normalized to third normal form.
 Includes some sample queries.

 # What I Learned
 * Creating database schemas.